tyy-x/tyy-x.github.io/note-bank/content/posts/xv6-1/index.md

 +++
-title = 'Xv6 1'
+title = 'First run of xv6'
 date = 2023-09-30T00:03:22+09:00
+tags = ['xv6', 'Operating System']
 draft = false
 +++

-This post marks the starting point of my journey into the world of operating systems by examining a particular operating system called [xv6](https://github.com/mit-pdos/xv6-public).
+This post marks the starting point of my journey into the world of operating systems by examining a particular one called [xv6](https://github.com/mit-pdos/xv6-public).

 Xv6 is a teaching operating system developed by the people in MIT.
 There are two official versions of xv6.
-It is first developed targeting the x86 architecture, later their effort moves to the development on the new RISC-V architecture.
+It is first developed targeting the x86 architecture, later their effort moves to the development for the new RISC-V architecture.
 And the original x86 version is no longer under development.

 I chose the x86 version simply because I want to know more about the x86